sjcockell/mmb8052/practicals/practical_03.md

  - Work out a single command which uses brace expansion to create the project directory structure for Assessment 1, bear in mind the following factors:

- 1. Directory and file names should not contain spaces (it is good practice to replaces spaces with underscores - `_`)
+ 1. Directory and file names should not contain spaces (it is good practice to replace spaces with underscores - `_`)
- 1. Your project directory should contain the sub-directories described above
+ 1. Your project directory should contain the sub-directories described above (`data/`, `results/` and `scripts/`)
  1. Your project directory should be a direct sub-directory of your home directory
- 1. `mkdir` has an option which allows it to create nested directories in a single command - use `man mkdir` to figure out what this option is
+ 1. `mkdir` has an option which allows it to create nested directories in a single command - we encountered this option int practical 1, use `man mkdir` if you need a refresher

 # Documentation